Canberra lose front-rower to hand injury

-Canberra's forward depth will be tested after losing rookie front-rower Ata Mariota to a broken hand during the Raider's 20-14 loss to the Dolphins in Redcliffe.
+Canberra's forward depth will be tested after losing rookie front-rower Ata Mariota to a broken hand during the Canberra Raiders' 20-14 loss to the Dolphins in Redcliffe.

-After making a singular NRL appearance as an 18th man replacement last season, 21-year-old Mariota won a bench spot over the off-season on the back of some strong performances in the pre-season challenge.
+After making a singular NRL appearance as an 18th man replacement last season, 21-year-old Mariota won a bench spot over the off-season on the back of some strong performances in the pre-season challenge and NSW Cup last year.

 Currently without Josh Papalii due to a calf complaint, Mariota's impact off the pine has been integral over Canberra's first two losses, both defeats snatched from the jaws of victory after sitting level in the dying moments.